EricMGS/ehr-migration-pipeline/README.md

 - Postgres

 ## Pipeline tasks
 1. **Get files:** The files of the origin system must be stored in an S3 bucket.
-This task recover the files from S3 based on the _Migration ID_
+This task recovers the files from S3 based on the _Migration ID_
 2. **System identification and file versioning:** The software automatically identifies the source system and file version to ensure compatibility.
-The version could be informed by the user, or identified automatically.
+The version could be informed by the user, or it could be identified automatically.
 3. **Feasibility testing:** The software performs tests to confirm the viability of the migration.
 It compares the files with models with rules of integrity like datatype, null, min and max, regex, list of values, etc.
 4. **Data categorization:** The software categorizes the data before conversion to apply centralized rules and maintain database format independence.
-The categorization transforms the origin files in intermediate files with global standards.
+The categorization transforms the origin files into intermediate files with global standards.
 The intermediate files are uploaded to S3.
 5. **Data conversion:** The software converts the intermediate files using a centralized repository of rules.
-The intermediate files provides database independence and centralized maintaince.
+The intermediate files provide database independence and centralized maintenance.
 The converted files are uploaded to S3.
-6. **Import validation:** The software validates the possibility of importing the converted files.
+6. **Import validation:** The software validates the converted files for importability.
 7. **Data import:** The software imports the converted data into the destination system.

 ## Orchestration
 All the tasks are orchestrated by a _Migration Order_.
-That migration order contains general informations like order id, system, version and informations about the task like date of execution and status.
+That migration order contains general information like order id, system, version and information about the task like date of execution and status.
 If a task has already been completed successfully, the orchestrator will jump to the next pending step.

 ## Installation